nocdn/portfolio/README.md

 ### Purpose

-This is a static site I made to learn Svelte, then Svelte 5, and later Tailwind CSS.
+This is a static site I made to learn Svelte, then Svelte 5, and Tailwind CSS.

 ### Building